kaacquah2/leave-portal/GHANA-GOVERNMENT-ROLES-ASSESSMENT.md

 **Recommendation:** ✅ **APPROVE FOR PRODUCTION DEPLOYMENT**

-The application is fully compliant with Ghana government standards and ready for use by the Ministry of Fisheries and Aquaculture Development.
+The application is fully compliant with Ghana government standards and ready for use by the Ministry of Fisheries and Aquaculture.

 ---